devwaseem/nonull/_posts/2020-05-10-init5-how-it-all-started-up.md

 *(Links provided, just click to take you there.)*

-#### How many days does it take to learn one programming language ?
+#### How many days does it take to learn one programming language?

 *Depends on your understanding and effort.
-Take me for example, i know the basics and concepts, so all it takes for me is a day or 2, because the the base concepts are same.
+Take me for example, I know the basics and concepts, so all it takes for me is a day or 2, because the base concepts are the same.
 Only syntax is different.
 If you are a beginner, it'll take time.*

-#### Are you open to freelancing coz i have a project for you ?
+#### Are you open to freelancing coz I have a project for you?

 *I'm not providing freelance service anymore.
-If i'm up for it, ill update it on my social media. follow me for updates.*
+If I'm up for it, ill update it on my social media. follow me for updates.*

-#### How can i contact you ?
+#### How can I contact you?

-*You can drop a email at root@n0nu11.tech, message me in instagram, tweet/mention me in twitter.*
+*You can drop an email at root@n0nu11.tech, message me in Instagram, tweet/mention me in twitter.*

-#### What kind of music do you hear while programming ?
+#### What kind of music do you hear while programming?

-*Depends, If i am writing a new program i'll hear beats, high bass, EDM.
-If i'm debugging i'll go with pop.
+*Depends, If I am writing a new program I'll hear beats, high bass, EDM.
+If I'm debugging I'll go with pop music.
 Totally depends on my mood.*

-#### Inrovert or Extrovert ?
+#### Introvert or Extrovert?

 *Ambivert* 😌